-Halloween is a fun and magical party, but it can also be a source of waste.
-According to the United Nations (UN), approximately each year, about 600 million tons of plastic waste in the world.
-Of this total, a significant portion is made up of disposable products that we use on Halloween, such as costumes, masks, balloons, and sweets.
+Halloween is a fun and magical holiday, but it can also be a source of waste.
+According to the United Nations (UN), approximately 600 million tons of plastic waste in the world.
+Of this total, a significant portion consists of disposable products that we use on Halloween, such as costumes, masks, balloons, and sweets.

 Costumes and disposable masks are made from non-biodegradable materials, such as plastic and polyester.
-Instead of buying new costumes and masks every year, choose reusable options, such as old clothing or cardboard props.
+Instead of buying new costumes and masks every year, choose reusable options, like old clothing items or cardboard props.

-• Use second-hand clothes or old clothes to make your costumes.
-You can find second-hand clothes in thrift stores or vintage shops.
+• Use second-hand or old clothes to make your costumes.
+You can find second-hand clothes in thrift or vintage stores.
 If you have old clothes at home, you can use them to create an original and creative disguise.

 • Use cardboard accessories, such as hats, masks, and witch hats.
-Cardboard is a cheap and easy-to-find material.
+Cardboard is an inexpensive and easy-to-find material.
 You can use your creativity to create scary and fun accessories.

-• Paint your face or body to create a scary makeup look.
+• Paint your face or body to create scary makeup.
 Makeup is a great way to create a costume without needing to buy clothes or accessories.
 You can find Halloween makeup tutorials online or in specialized magazines.

 Decorations

 Store-bought Halloween decorations are usually made of artificial materials, such as plastic and foam.
-Instead of buying new decorations, turn to natural materials like leaves, branches, and fruits, or create your own decorations with recycled materials.
+Instead of buying new decorations, use natural materials like leaves, branches, and fruits, or create your own decorations with recycled materials.

 • Use leaves, branches, and fruits to make decorations.
 You can use leaves and branches to create floral arrangements, spider webs, and other spooky elements.
 Fruits can also be used to make decorations, such as carved pumpkins, strawberries with thorns, and other scary fruits.

-• Make pumpkin lanterns with real pumpkins.
-Pumpkin lanterns are a Halloween classic.
-If you make your own, use a sharp knife to cut the pumpkin and a spoon to scoop out the seeds and pulp.
+• Make jack-o'-lanterns with real pumpkins.
+Jack-o'-lanterns are a Halloween classic.
+If you make your own, use a sharp knife to cut the pumpkin and a spoon to remove the seeds and pulp.

 • Use candles and LED lights to create a spooky atmosphere.
-Candles and LED lights are a great way to create a spooky environment for your party.
-You can use candles to light up your yard or house, or use LED lights to create spooky patterns.
+Candles and LED lights are a great way to create a spooky atmosphere for your party.
+You can use candles to light up your backyard or house, or use LED lights to create spooky patterns.

 Sweets and treats